Jollywatt/typst-fletcher/docs/gallery/08-tree.typ

-#import "@preview/fletcher:0.5.9" as fletcher: diagram, node, edge
+#import "@preview/fletcher:0.6.0" as fletcher: diagram, node, edge
-#set page(width: auto, height: auto, margin: 5mm, fill: white)

 #let bent-edge(from, to, ..args) = {
   let midpoint = (from, 50%, to)